 The result?
 I didn’t fasten the gas cap securely the last time I filled the tank, causing a sensor to detect that the vacuum that should have been there wasn’t.
 The shop charged us $0 for this information.
 So, if your check engine light comes on in your Suburu, check your gas cap.
 It can’t hurt.

-One Response to “Check engine light”
+One thought on “Check engine light”